bat-literature/bat-literature.github.io/README.md

 ## <a name="search"></a>BatLit Search

 There's many ways to search in BatLit.
 One way is to go to the [**BatLit References**](refs) page and use ctlr-f to find a citation.
 Another way is to use a more advanced search made available through the Zenodo API, with some  simple examples shown below.
-A more sophisticated example, using the same Zenodo API and technologies (e.g., html/javascript), can be found at [Plazi's Literature Search Prototype](https://stage.plazi.org/litsearch/).

 <form class="searchbox" action="https://zenodo.org/communities/batlit">
   <input type="search" id="name" name="q" placeholder="Search BatLit..." value="&quot;Rhinolophus sinicus&quot;"/>